bsolomon1124/misc/editors/vim.md

 Other:

     ZZ              write and exit.  note the Z's are capitalized

+    z + <Enter>     make current line the top one on the screen (sort of like "scroll past end")

     ~               change current character's case.  can be used with a count (like everything else)